jlmeredith/ytdatahub/README.md

 ## Testing

 YTDataHub includes a comprehensive test suite to ensure functionality and reliability across all components.
 Tests cover utility functions, database operations, UI components, and integration workflows.

-For detailed information about testing, including test organization, coverage, and execution, see the [Test Suite Coverage Documentation](documentation/test-suite-coverage.md).